nickc1/skedm/docs/quick-example.rst

    :align: center

-As we can see, by not averaging the near neighbors, the forecast skill decreases and the actual forecast made becomes quite noisy, This is because we are now grabbing points that are not nearby in the space to make predictions.
+As we can see, by not averaging the near neighbors, the forecast skill decreases and the actual forecast made becomes quite noisy, This is because we are now using single trajectories that are not nearby in the reconstructed space to make predictions.
 This should intuitively do worse than picking nearby regions.

 .. _lorenz system: https://www.wikiwand.com/en/Lorenz_system
 .. _phase spaces: https://github.com/ericholscher/reStructuredText-Philosophy
 .. _chaotic system: https://www.wikiwand.com/en/Chaos_theory
 .. _mutual information: https://www.wikiwand.com/en/Mutual_information
-.. _picking the lag value: http://www.physics.emory.edu/faculty/weeks//research/tseries3.html